 Perhaps instead of abiding by the guidelines for a witness or making an effort to report what you witnessed, you may be tempted to not report the crime at all.
 No one would know of your involvement as a witness of the crime.

-If you witnessed a crime and did not report it at the earliest possible opportunity, you could be punishable by a term of imprisonment of up to 5 years.
+and do not report this at the earliest possible opportunity, you could be jailed up to 5 years.

 What If You Have Been Threatened to Not Testify in Court?